ubaldot/vim-helpme/README.md

 That's it.
 You can scroll the popup as usual with `j, k, <c-f>`, etc.

 Of course, there won't be much in the menu until you add stuff to it.
+You can do it in a number of ways.

+#### Option 1

-Add the following lines to your `.vimrc` to see how the plugin works in practice:
+Add the following lines to your `.vimrc`:

 ```
 g:HelpMeItems = [